OISST Updates: Ocean SST Cooling Confirmed

 • A major El Nino was the dominant climate feature in recent years.

 HadSST is generally regarded as the best of the global SST data sets, and so the temperature story here comes from that source.
 Previously I used HadSST3 for these reports, but Hadley Centre has made HadSST4 the priority, and v.3 will no longer be updated.
 HadSST4 is the same as v.3, except that the older data from ship water intake was re-estimated to be generally lower temperatures than shown in v.3.
 The effect is that v.4 has lower average anomalies for the baseline period 1961-1990, thereby showing higher current anomalies than v.3.
 This analysis concerns more recent time periods and depends on very similar differentials as those from v.3 despite higher absolute anomaly values in v.4.
 More on what distinguishes HadSST3 and 4 from other SST products at the end.
-The user guide for HadSST4 is here.
+The user guide for the current version HadSST4.1.1.0 is here.
+The charts and analysis below is produced from the current data.

 The Current Context

-The chart below shows SST monthly anomalies as reported in HadSST4 starting in 2015 through January 2023.
-A global cooling pattern is seen clearly in the Tropics since its peak in 2016, joined by NH and SH cycling downward since 2016.
+The chart below shows SST monthly anomalies as reported in HadSST4 starting in 2015 through May 2025.
+A global cooling pattern is seen clearly in the Tropics since its peak in 2016, joined by NH and SH cycling downward since 2016, followed by rising temperatures in 2023 and 2024.

 Note that in 2015-2016 the Tropics and SH peaked in between two summer NH spikes.
 That pattern repeated in 2019-2020 with a lesser Tropics peak and SH bump, but with higher NH spikes.
 By end of 2020, cooler SSTs in all regions took the Global anomaly well below the mean for this period.
-In 2021 the summer NH summer spike was joined by warming in the Tropics but offset by a drop in SH SSTs, which raised the Global anomaly slightly over the mean.
+A small warming was driven by NH summer peaks in 2021-22, but offset by cooling in SH and the tropics, By January 2023 the global anomaly was again below the mean.

 A longer view of SSTs

-To enlarge image open in new tab.
+To enlarge image, open in new tab.

 The graph above is noisy, but the density is needed to see the seasonal patterns in the oceanic fluctuations.
 Previous posts focused on the rise and fall of the last El Nino starting in 2015.
 This post adds a longer view, encompassing the significant 1998 El Nino and since.
 The color schemes are retained for Global, Tropics, NH and SH anomalies.
-Despite the longer time frame, I have kept the monthly data (rather than yearly averages) because of interesting shifts between January and July.1995 is a reasonable (ENSO neutral) starting point prior to the first El Nino.
+Despite the longer time frame, I have kept the monthly data (rather than yearly averages) because of interesting shifts between January and July.
+1995 is a reasonable (ENSO neutral) starting point prior to the first El Nino.

 The sharp Tropical rise peaking in 1998 is dominant in the record, starting Jan. ’97 to pull up SSTs uniformly before returning to the same level Jan. ’99.
 There were strong cool periods before and after the 1998 El Nino event.
 Then SSTs in all regions returned to the mean in 2001-2.